-We are eager to extend a warm welcome as you arrive in Portsmouth for the Symposium on Appalachian Studies in the Digital Age, April 12-13, 2018.
-We have an exciting program planned around the theme—“Visualizing Appalachia.”
+Greetings!
+We are eager to extend a warm welcome as you arrive in Portsmouth for the Symposium on Appalachian Studies in the Digital Age, scheduled for October 31st through November 2nd, 2019.
+We have an exciting program planned around the theme “(Re)covering Appalachia.”

-While you are in Portsmouth and attending sessions remember to post your photographs to Instagram and Facebook using the hashtags: #digitalappalachia #portsmouthohio #asda2018
+While you are in Portsmouth and attending sessions remember to post your photographs to Instagram and Facebook using the hashtags: #RecoveringAppalachia #DigitalAppalachia #PortsmouthOhio #ASDA2019

 Once again, welcome to Portsmouth, Ohio, and Shawnee State University.